Robert R. Meyer Jr.

 Prior to his appointment as SOFIA program manager, Meyer was Associate Director for Programs from 2004 through 2006, responsible for implementing current program activity, planning and advocacy for future research activity at Dryden.

-Earlier, Meyer was chief engineer on the F-18 High Angle of Attack research project.
+Earlier, Meyer was chief engineer on the F-18 High Alpha Research Vehicle (HARV) project.
 This project produced technical data to validate computer codes and wind tunnel research to help improve maneuverability of future aircraft.

 Meyer first came to NASA Dryden in 1972 as a cooperative education student from Purdue University, and joined NASA full time in 1975 following his graduation with a Bachelor of Science in aeronautics and astronautics engineering.
 Among his student projects were aerodynamic drag reduction studies on ground vehicles.